Ugo Panizza

-Ugo Panizza is an Italian economist.
-He is a professor of International Economics and Pictet Chair in Finance and Development at the Graduate Institute of International and Development Studies in Geneva.
-He is a vice-president of the Centre for Economic Policy Research (CEPR)., the director of the International Center for Monetary and Banking Studies, the editor in Chief of Oxford Open Economics and International Development Policy, and the deputy director of the Centre for Finance and Development.
+Ugo Panizza is an Italian and Swiss economist.
+He is a professor of International Economics, department head, and Pictet Chair in Finance and Development at the Graduate Institute of International and Development Studies in Geneva.
+He is a vice-president of the Centre for Economic Policy Research (CEPR), the director of the International Center for Monetary and Banking Studies, the editor in chief of Oxford Open Economics and International Development Policy, and the deputy director of the Centre for Finance and Development.
+He is a members of the Scientific Committees of the Fondazione Luigi Einaudi (Torino) and Long-term Investors@UniTo.

 Diplomas

-Panizza holds a PhD in economics from the Johns Hopkins University and a Laurea (BA) from the University of Turin.
+Panizza holds a PhD in economics from the Johns Hopkins University (his studies were financed by the Istituto Bancario San Paolo di Torino through a Luciano Jona Scholarship) and a Laurea (BA) from the University of Turin.